 © Ulrich Pölert (Fotostudio Hesterbrink)

-One of the most promising performers on the international classical music scene today, award-winning pianist Sina Kloke is recognized for her subtle sensitivity and exemplary technique.
+One of the most promising performers today, award-winning pianist Sina Kloke is no longer a secret on the international classical music scene.
 Born in Detmold (Germany), Sina Kloke studied with Matti Raekallio (The Juilliard School) and Pavel Gililov (Conservatory of Music Cologne).
-Acclaimed musicians such as Karl- Heinz Kämmerling, Dimitri Bashkirov, Emanuel Ax, Friedrich- Wilhelm Schnurr and Paul Badura-Skoda have substantially influenced her artistic development.
+Acclaimed musicians such as Karl- Heinz Kämmerling, Dimitri Bashkirov, Emanuel Ax and Paul Badura-Skoda have substantially influenced her artistic development.

-Sina’s new album „Enescu Piano Works“ on MDG is to be released worldwide in September 2017.
-The album includes Enescu’s „Pièces Impromptues“ and the award-winning Piano Suite No. 2.
-The album coincides with her recital tour in fall the 2017 which will feature works by Enescu, Brahms and Schubert.
-The tour begins with performances across Germany, including Hamburg, Cologne and Munich, and then continues to Switzerland and the Netherlands in 2018.
+Sina’s latest album „Enescu Piano Works“ on MDG, featuring Enescu’s „Pièces Impromptues“ and the Piano Suite No. 2., has met with worldwide critical acclaim: “An outstanding pianist.”
+(Fono Forum) “A fascinating CD.”
+(Le Monde) The album coincides with an international recital tour which includes works by Enescu, Brahms and Debussy, starting with performances across Germany, including Hamburg, Cologne and Munich.

 Kloke has been awarded prizes from “The German Music association“, the publisher Schott, the “International Piano and Strings Competition“ New York, the International Piano Competition in Munich, the “International Concerto Competition” Hastings/UK, the “Metropolitan International Piano Competition“, and most recently the soloist prize of the Chamber Orchestra of New York.